ififfy/flipflip/docs/sources.md

 Then you can either save that file to your computer, or uploaded it to a text file hosting service like [Hastebin](https://hastebin.com) if you want to share it with others.

-Once you've created this file, click `+ URL`.
+Once you've created this file, add a `URL`.
 Simply type or paste the path to your raw text file (remote or local).

 #### Video File
 You can add individual video files as sources too.
 These can be either local files or remote files.
-To add a local video file, click `+ Local video` and choose the video(s) you want to add.
+To add a local video file, add a `Local video` and choose the video(s) you want to add.

 ?> **NOTE:** _Each video will be weighted as its own source._